lionjashari/ARBK_Scraper/README.md

 A short program to extract data from the site of the Business Registration Agency of Kosovo.

 ## Usage
-The program stores the data in SQLite, however it can be modified to use any database by changing the database engine.
+The program is to be run from command line by passing the database username and password.

-## Rules of Scraping
+## Terms of use
 1. The scraper should not be run without permission from the Agency.
 2. The offset time of at least 10 seconds between requests should be respected.
 3. The program should not be used in any way to retrieve and/or store data contrary to or forbidden by law.
 This includes, but is not limited to: